Jessica Miller-Merrell | , ,| By

 Chatbots are unlikely to replace the human factor in recruitment.
 Ideally, they can take on the more labor-intensive, transactional elements of the application process, freeing up your time to focus on high-touch tasks in your recruiting funnel.

 How do you see yourself using chatbots in HR?
-I see a lot of possibility from onboarding, to fielding generation employees questions to helping people navigate their company intranets.
+I see a lot of possibilities from onboarding, to fielding generation employees questions to helping people navigate their company intranets.

 Want more on how to get started with chatbots?
 Check out Entrepreneur’s Top 10 Best Chatbot Platform Tools to Build Chatbots for Your Business.